Bought a new phone? One of the first things you should do is transfer your contacts list.

 2) Transfer your contacts by saving them to your SIM

-First of all, make sure the SIM card from your previous phone fits into your new handset.
+First, ensure the SIM card from your previous phone fits into your new handset.

-This is critical because if it doesn’t fit you won’t be able to transfer your contacts using this method.
+This is critical because if it doesn’t fit, you won’t be able to transfer your contacts using this method.

 Checked the SIM fits?
 It does, you say?
 Good news.
 The next step is to take your old phone and open the Contacts app and find the settings menu.